qiaokaki/AedatTools/README.md

 There are various utilities for manipulating the data, such as TrimTime, TrimSpace, Reorientate etc.

+Look at the provided example scripts for how to use these functions.

 ## Supported devices and data types

-As of 2017_06, data types 0-3 (Special, Polarity, Frame and Imu6) are fully supported.
+As of 2017_06, data types 0-3 (Special, Polarity, Frame and Imu6) are almost fully supported.
 Device types DVS128 and DAVIS are fully supported with the possible exception of  HetDavis (I haven't tried).
 There is some support for other data types, for example, the ImportAedat routines recognise DAS1 / cochlear / ear events, and most other event types - no dynapse support yet.

 ## How to import from aedat files